Onck-group/designer-nups-kap-avidity/NupY-KD-calculations/reference_structures/README.md

-This directory contains sequences and .pdb files for the NupY-study.
+This respository contains an old method of generating the `.pdb`-files for the single NupY-proteins (extracted from a nanopore environment).
+It is not used actively / necessary for reproducing the results of this study.

 Some notes:
 -A preceding GP-peptide is added to the sequence, and an additional Cys-residue is added to the end